 These questions may look easy but it takes a lot of practice if you want to achieve consistently.
 So let’s begin learning.

 Next Lesson: Review & Practice Test

-First, we set up an equation.
+The transcript of the video is for your convenience.
+Here are the needed steps: First, we set up an equation.
 All solutions to word problems need to include carefully crafted equations that accurately describe the constraints in that problem statement.

 Solving the Equation.
 In the previous step, we always must solve the equation set up.

 Then, answer the question.
 This an easily overlooked step.
 To give you an example, the problem may be asking for Jane’s age, but the solution of your equation is giving the age of Liz, Jane’s sister.
 So be sure you’re answering the initial question that was asked in the problem.
 Your solution needs to be written in a sentence that has appropriate units.

 For example: Amelie has withdrawn $125 from her savings bank account.
 Because of this withdrawal, her account’s current balance is now $1,200.